Related Articles

 What Is APY?

-APY refers to the amount of money a deposit account earns in interest over the course of a year.
-It takes into consideration the rates on the account, as well as the compound interest earned on every dollar you keep in the account.
-The APY your account receives depends on the type of account you have, and the rates offered by your financial institution.Account Type | Average APY |
+APY refers to the amount of money a deposit account earns over the course of a year.
+It takes into consideration the base interest rate on the account, as well as the compound interest earned on every dollar you keep in the account.
+The APY your account receives depends on the type of account you have, and the rates offered by your financial institution.
+Typically, a traditional savings account would have very low rates, with the national average often being well under 1.00% APY.
+A high-yield savings account (HYSA), on the other hand, by definition would have a much higher APY—even 10 times greater than that of a traditional savings account in some cases.APY vs. Interest Rate

 Though they’re often confused, APY and the Annual Percentage Rate (APR) apply to different types of accounts.
 APY applies to deposit accounts like CDs, savings accounts, or money market deposit accounts and refers to how much you earn.
 APR pertains to the interest you owe on loans and lines of credit like your credit card.
 Like APY, the APR may be fixed or variable.
-Another difference between APY and APR is that APR factors in the fees charged for borrowing money, but APY doesn’t incorporate fees into its calculation.7Bottom line, APY is what you earn, a benefit to you and your savings.
+Another difference between APY and APR is that APR factors in the fees charged for borrowing money, but APY doesn’t incorporate fees into its calculation.Bottom line, APY is what you earn, a benefit to you and your savings.
 APR is a cost—the higher your APR, the more money you pay.
 That said, when debt is used strategically, like to invest in a home or your education, you may find that the cost of the APR is worth it in the long run.How to Calculate APY

 APY is a mathematical calculation.
-Here’s the formula:8APY = (1+r/n)n – 1In the equation, r refers to the interest rate and n refers to the number of compounding periods per year.
+Here’s the formula:APY = (1+r/n)n – 1In the equation, r refers to the interest rate and n refers to the number of compounding periods per year.
 Since financial institutions express their deposit account rates in APY, you’re not likely to ever calculate it yourself.
 However, to understand how the math works, let’s look at a hypothetical.
 Say you have $50,000 and a 5.00% interest rate that compounds monthly.
 Assume there is no change in interest rate for the period.To find the APY, input .05 as r, and 12 as n, i.e., for monthly.APY = (1+ .05/12)12 – 1 APY = (1+.0041666)12 – 1APY = (1.0041666)12 – 1APY = 1.0511610 -1 APY = .0511610 or 5.12%This demonstrates how APY is mathematically different than just interest rate with the frequency of the compounding.
 If the account had compounded daily instead, n would have been 365.
-Imagine that!
 Back to the example, if this were your APY for a savings account, how much would you earn in a year?
 (Assume no withdrawals and a steady APY.)
 Multiply $50,000 by 5.12% APY, and the result is $2,560.
 If you want to calculate earnings beyond a year and/or incorporate other factors, a savings calculator may be helpful.Comparing APY Between Accounts

 If you’re considering switching to a new bank and are comparing APYs, here are some of the factors you should look for.- Compounding frequency: The more frequently the account compounds, the greater your potential returns because you earn interest on the interest accrued.